Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 4 Plaza Vieja

-Back in the day, Plaza Vieja was used for military exercises, carnivals and any sort of proclamations.
-Nowadays, it’s a wonderful place to grab a bite, visit the Atlas Obscura, or admire the Art Nouveau Palacio Cueto.
-Highly recommend this as one of my tips of your Havana journey!
+Back in the day, Plaza Vieja was used for military exercises, carnivals, and any sort of proclamations.
+Nowadays, it’s a wonderful place to grab a bite – highly recommend this as one of my tips of your Havana journey!

 5 Plaza de la Catedral Square